★ God Is Not Dead ★ Of God and Atheisms ★ A Lighthouse in a Storm ★

 And finally, that astral vortex can accelerate towards eternal convergence with the all-encompassing and innumerably complex metaphysical representation of the entireity of existence, including its infinite self-convolutions.
 There is only one metaphysical omneity towards which to converge.
 And this single, realized artificial übermenschlich entity – to clarify – will pale in comparison to my notion of God.
 But, it is an undeniably powerful convergent being birthed by technology, that circumvents the need for faith which Nietzsche noticed as waning in the age of science.
 Therefore:

 God Is NOT Dead!

 Yet, I’m wary of the arguments above – first of all, I don’t believe faith is precluded – as I don’t want people blindly chasing some artificial entity as though it were God or forget that technology has consequences when implemented without forethought or patience.
 Maybe that sounds ironic coming from me, but look at where I am in life.
 Please, tell me how my skills and muse deserve to be so poorly positioned.
 The truth is, the more life sought my diminishment, the hotter my passion burned to share my creativity.

 As I will continue to demonstrate in this article, there are a plethora of more appealing arguments indicating that religion will regain prominence.
 The exponential progress of science contributes greatest yields subsequent generations more vulnerable to detachment from previous generations.
 The fabric holding us together begins to fray, weakening interpersonal and interfamily support networks.
 And each decade that goes by, fewer cultural artifacts remain steady and most evolve or dissipate with technology.
-Furthermore, the more visible changes take place, the less we pay attention to everything that remains steady.
+Furthermore, the more visibly changes take place, the less we pay attention to everything that remains steady.
 For things that shift beneath our feet, resulting in negative change at a slow rate, we may not notice until it’s too late.